-While we have a good understanding of the current distribution of tropospheric ozone, owing to a large number of different measurements, our understanding of changes to the historic ozone burden and budget is less complete.
-The Tropospheric Ozone Assessment Report (TOAR) estimates that the tropospheric ozone burden averaged over 2010-2014 is 302 (281-318) Tg (Gaudel et al., 2018).
-This compares well with multi-model means (MMM) from model intercomparisons of 337±23 Tg (ACCMIP,(Young et al., 2013)) and 336±27 (+16 - 21) Tg (ACCENT,(Stevenson et al., 2006) (although we note the TOAR burden is restricted to the latitude $\pm 60^{\circ}$).
+While we have a good understanding of the current distribution of tropospheric ozone, owing to a large number of different measurements, our understanding of changes to the historic ozone burden and budget are less so.
+The Tropospheric Ozone Assessment Report (TOAR) estimates that the tropospheric ozone burden averaged between 2010-2014 is 302 (281-318) Tg (Gaudel et al., 2018).
+This compares well with multi-model means (MMM) from model intercomparisons of 337±23 Tg (ACCMIP,(Young et al., 2013)) and 336±27 (+16 -21) Tg (ACCENT,(Stevenson et al., 2006) (although we note the TOAR burden is restricted to the latitude $\pm 60^{\circ}$).
 What controls this burden is still under debate.
-The recent literature on the chemical production (Po3) and loss (Lo3) of tropospheric ozone highlights a lack of data on the topic to make reliable assessments.
-Po3 is estimated to be much larger than the source from the stratosphere (So3) in all model simulations which have calculated this (Young et al., 2018) however there is wide-spread in the magnitude of Po3.
-Young et al. (2018) review the spread in the tropospheric ozone budget terms for the year 2000 and highlight a factor of ~ 2 spread across each term (Po3, Lo3, So3 and Do3) with So3 and Do3 having the highest spread between models.
-Whilst models agree that Po3>So3 there is less agreement historically on the sign of Po3-Lo3, with some models suggesting the troposphere is a net sink for ozone.
+Archibald_et_al(2020) review the recent literature on the chemical production (P{03}) and loss (L{03}) of tropospheric ozone and highlight a lack of data on the topic to make reliable assessments.
+P{03} is estimated to be much larger than the source from the stratosphere (S{03}) in all model simulations which have calculated this (Young et al., 2018) however there is wide-spread in the magnitude of P{03} .
+Young et al. (2018) review the spread in the tropospheric ozone budget terms for the year 2000 and highlight a factor of \sim 2 spread across each term (P{03} , L{03} , S{03} and D{03}).
+Whilst models agree that $P{03} > S{03}$ there is less agreement historically on the sign of P{03} - L{03} , with some models suggesting the troposphere is a net sink for ozone.

 In this study we aim to understand how the budget of tropospheric ozone has evolved over the recent historical period.
-Our focus is 1979-2010 and our assessment is based on the results from an updated run from the CCMI nudged dynamics refC1SD simulation (Morgenstern et al., 2017).
-Our aim is to quantify the impact of changes in emissions of ozone precursors (and so the chemical source of tropospheric ozone) relative to the change in influx of ozone from the stratosphere over this time period.
+Our focus is 1979-2010 and our assessment is based on the results from an updated run from the UM-UKCA CCMI nudged dynamics RefC1SD simulation (Morgenstern et al., 2017).
+Our aim is to quantify how the impacts that changes in emissions of ozone precursors (and so the chemical source of tropospheric ozone) has changed relative to the influx of ozone from the stratosphere over this time period.
 Our paper is arranged with a description of the model and simulation set up (Section 2), a summary of the results of our analysis and a discussion of their impacts on our understanding (Section 3).
 We finish with some conclusions on how future observations may enable improved understanding of the role of stratospheric ozone trends on the troposphere.